gremau/EarthSciNotebook/docs/computing/comp_latextips.md

 \end{tabular}
 ~~~

-A better way is to use the
+Depending on the table, a nicer/easier way could be to use the
 [Booktabs](http://www.tex.ac.uk/tex-archive/macros/latex/contrib/booktabs/)
-package, and use something like this:
+package, and do something like this:

 ~~~{.latex}
 \begin{tabular}{ccc}